SpencerDawkins/rtp-quic-sdp/draft-dawkins-avtcore-sdp-rtp-quic.md

 (Note to RFC Editor - if this document ever reaches you, please remove this section)

+This document is intended to be discussed in the AVTCORE working group, in the same venue as RTP over QUIC proposals are discussed.
+At some point in the future, this document will be sent to the MMUSIC working group for review by SDP experts, but SDP-specific comments are welcomed at any time.

-This document is under development in the Github repository at https://github.com/SpencerDawkins/sdp-rtp-quic.
+Readers are also invited to open issues and send pull requests with contributed text for this document in the GitHub repository at https://github.com/SpencerDawkins/sdp-rtp-quic.

-Open issues are being tracked in the Github repository for this document.
 The direct link to the list of issues is https://github.com/SpencerDawkins/sdp-rtp-quic/issues.

-Readers are invited to open issues and send pull requests with contributed text for this document, or to send them to the author via email.

 ##Scope of this document {#scope}

 This document focuses on the IANA registration and description of the RTP sessions using SDP Offer/Answer, as would be the case for many current RTP applications in common use, such as SIP ({{RFC3261}}) and WebRTC ({{RFC8825}}).

-This document is intended as complementary to {{I-D.engelbart-rtp-over-quic}}, which largely focuses on RTP/RTCP encapsulation in QUIC datagrams, so that the SDP experts can focus on SDP offer/answer aspects, and the RTP experts can focus on RTP/RTCP encapsulation aspects.
+This document is intended as complementary to drafts such as {{I-D.engelbart-rtp-over-quic}}, which largely focus on RTP/RTCP encapsulation in QUIC, so that the SDP experts can focus on SDP offer/answer aspects, and the RTP experts can focus on RTP/RTCP encapsulation aspects.

 ##Assumptions for this document {#assume}